Terry Silver: The Karate Kid Part III

 When Silver finds out that Daniel will not fight at the tournament this year, he orders Barnes and his two thugs, Snake and Dennis, to harass Daniel and coerce him into entering the tournament.
 After Daniel signs up for the tournament, he turns to Silver for guidance after Mr. Miyagi refuses to train him.
-Silver, acting on a request from Kreese to make Daniel's knuckles bleed, forces Daniel to destroy a wooden dummy.
+Silver, acting on a request from Kreese to make Daniel's knuckles bleed, forces Daniel to destroy a wooden dummy using a self developed method he refers to as the Quicksilver Method which is intended both to inflict physical pain on Daniel but also give him an inflated sense of his abilities and progression.

 After Daniel finally destroys the dummy and injures himself at the same time, Silver tells him that he is ready for the tournament.
 When Daniel and his friend Jessica Andrews are at a nightclub, Silver bribes a man into provoking a fight with Daniel, who punches the man and breaks his nose.
-Realizing that he has become a different man and has alienated himself from his friends, Daniel informs Silver that he will not fight at the tournament.
-Silver reveals his true agenda and alliance with Barnes.
-As Daniel attempts to flee the dojo, Kreese reveals himself and Barnes attacks him.
+Realizing that he has become a different man and has alienated himself from his friends, Daniel informs Silver that he will not fight at the tournament, causing Silver to reveal his true agenda and alliance with Barnes.
+As Daniel attempts to flee the dojo, Kreese and Barnes attack him.
 Mr. Miyagi then appears at the dojo to rescue Daniel, engaging Barnes, Kreese, and Silver in one-on-one fights.
 Though he puts up the strongest fight of the three, Silver is defeated by Miyagi, but continues to taunt him afterwards.

 At the tournament, the committee organizers allow Silver to give a speech before the final match.
 Silver tells the audience that he will open a chain of Cobra Kai dojos where young people can learn "honesty, compassion, and fair play".
 When the fight begins, Silver and Kreese instruct Barnes to inflict pain on Daniel, by winning a point and subsequently losing a point to keep the score tied, leading to a sudden death round.
 The plan appears to work until Daniel unleashes his kata on Barnes during the sudden death round, defeating Barnes.
 After the final point is scored, Silver walks away in disgust as Cobra Kai shirts are discarded around him.

-Contemporary Terry Silver
+After the tournament, Silver hit rock bottom, his company went bankrupt from his illegal business deals in the 1980s, and he lost all his wealth.
+He also lost communication with Kreese.
+He questioned his past actions and realized that his and Kreese’s views were wrong.
+He decided to change himself and received therapy to resolve his psychological issues.
+He invested in some start-up companies which helped rebuild his empire and put the world of Cobra Kai to rest.
+He moved to a gated beach community, became vegan, drank expensive wine and got a young girlfriend.